Pages (word processor): Compatibility

 Pages can import some Microsoft Word documents (including Word 2007's Office Open XML format).
 Pages 4 and earlier could also import AppleWorks word processing documents, and export documents to rich text, but those features were removed in Pages 5.0 and not restored until Pages 6.1.
 Pages 5 can still export files in PDF, EPUB, and Microsoft Word DOC formats.

 Simple and complex mathematical equations can be written for a Pages document with macOS's Grapher, offering similar capabilities to Microsoft Equation Editor (plus 2D and 3D rendering tools only Grapher can use).

 As of January 2015, Pages does not support OpenDocument file format.

 The only software other than Pages that can open its files are Apple's iWork productivity suite through Apple's iCloud, LibreOffice, and Jumpshare.
 Windows users can view and edit Pages files using iWork for iCloud via a web browser.
 The iCloud system can also read Microsoft Word files and convert Pages files to Microsoft Word format.
 Jumpshare can view Pages files.

 Other than accessing iCloud through a browser, no program can officially view or edit a Pages file using Windows or Linux.
 Some content can be retrieved from a document created in Pages '09 because a .pages file is a bundle.
-A user can open a .pages file in an unpackaging program or by renaming files as .zip files in Windows (XP and onwards) and will find either a .jpg or .pdf preview in its entirety for viewing and printing, although this is only possible if the creator of the .pages files elected to include a preview.
+A user can open a .pages file in an unpackaging program or by renaming files as .zip files in Windows (XP and onwards) and will find either a .jpg or .pdf preview in its entirety for viewing and printing, although this is only possible if the creator of the .pages files elected to include a preview (by default, this feature is left on).
 The user will also find a .xml file with unformatted text.
 This process can also be used for users of the 2008 version of Pages to open documents saved in the 2009 version of Pages, which are not backward compatible.

 Pages can also export documents into several formats; formatting is generally retained during the export process.